Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 • Then you are probably an employee and should be taxed within IR35.

-Of course, the main problem is that this isn’t an exact science, as proven by the fact that HMRC has an unenviable record of losing tribunal cases and appeals.
-The main message here has to be to take advice, even if you think you’re sure.
+Of course, the main problem is this isn’t an exact science, as proven by the fact HMRC has an unenviable record of losing tribunal cases and appeals.
+The main message here is the importance of taking advice, even if you think you’re sure.

 Can you appeal against an IR35 determination?